 When creating a database application, you can include two types of reports: an interactive report or a classic report.
-The main difference between these two report types is that interactive reports enable the user to customize the appearance of the data through searching, filtering, sorting, column selection, highlighting, and other data manipulations.
+The main difference between these two report types is the extent to which end users can customize the appearance of the data through searching, filtering, sorting, column selection, highlighting, and other data manipulations.

 The following is an example of an interactive report.

-Interactive reports enable end users to create highly customized reports.
-Users can alter the report layout by hiding or exposing specific columns and applying filters, highlighting, and sorting.
+When viewing an interactive report, end users can customize how and what data displays.
+By default, interactive reports include a search bar, an Actions menu, column heading menus, and Edit icons in the first column of each row.
+Using options on the Actions menu, users can alter the report layout by hiding or exposing specific columns and applying filters, highlighting, and sorting.
 They can also define breaks, aggregations, charts, group bys, and add their own computations.
 Once customized, the report can be saved as either a private or public report.
-Each interactive report includes a search bar, Actions menu, Column Heading menu, and Edit icons in the first column of each row.
-For a complete description of these components, see "Customizing Interactive Reports".

 Include 999 rows per column heading filter (if no custom LOV is specified in the column attributes)

-In contrast, a classic report does not support the ability to create a highly customized report.
+In contrast, with the exception of sorting and simple filtering, end users cannot customize a classic report.
 The following is an example of a classic report built on top of the same data.